RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py TestGenomeQuality -i alleleCallMatrix_cg.tsv -n 13 -t 300 -s 5
 ```

+In this stage we chose to choose the *loci* present in 100% (*p1.0*) of the complete genomes and the *Threshold* 120 that limited the loss of the *loci* in the genomes.
+In this *Threshold* (120) 11 complete genomes were removed due to loss of *loci* targets.

+In this *Threshold 120* a set of 3168 loci were found to be present in all the analyzed complete genomes, while 4776 loci were present in at least 95%.

 The list of low qualiy genomes will then be removed from the original list using

 ## Command: